drduh/YubiKey-Guide/README.md

 To renew or rotate Subkeys, follow the same process as generating keys: boot to a secure environment, install required software and disable networking.

-Connect the portable storage device with the Certify key and identify the disk label.
+Connect the portable storage device with the Certify key and identify the device path.

 Decrypt and mount the encrypted volume: